DexterHuang/CyberCodeOnline/mobile-tutorial/faq.md

 ### How do I search for a Gang?
 How do I join one?
 Currently, you can't see a current list of gangs in the game.
 You can join one if you create one yourself or if you get invited by the gang leader or if gang leader allowed the members of the gang to invite others inside.

+### Can I rename my gang?
+Can I have the same tag as other gangs have?
+Currently, you can't rename your own gang.
+It's forbidden to have the same tag as other gangs.
+All gangs should have different tags in order to avoid confusion.

 ### Does the game support trading among players?
 Yes, partially.
 You can gift items to other players but there isn't a system that forces the other person to give something in exchange.